rgb-led-matrix/rgb-led-matrix/README.md

 * kBitPlanes is actually the recommended way to configure the number of PWM bits at compile time rather than run time
 * BCM is used for reducing computational latency of bit plane generation for frames however this may still be an issue for some applications desiring a high frame rate

+The approach used in the original code base is in fact possible.
+However it somewhat champions a different hardware architecture or use of the Raspberry Pi as a hardware module.
+Using the original code base as a library in generic applications is not completely recommended.
+Again certain hardware and/or software mitigations are required.
+Conceptual portability is maintained in spite of this.

+Major benefit of the original code base is low SRAM requirement.
+LED Panels are mostly sequential elements.
+With high bandwidth DRAM, only about 2 shift registers lengths are required to be stored in SRAM using ping-pong.
+Memory represents one of the largest costs for LED Matrix.
+Computation is fairly easy to accelerate with FPGAs however the memory bandwidth requirements can be extreme using this approach.
+Moving to cheap DRAM with higher density can actually reduce the bandwidth requirements and possibly the computation requirements.
+While you can save on the density with brute force computation you may end up paying more in power consumption or IO bus width.
+Cost of DRAM allows high density with high bandwidth using SRAM as FIFO to maintain the pipeline used to multiplex the LED panel.

 ## Building
 Note this is a hack for now.
 Currently it builds both the Raspberry Pi and Rock Pi S.